Icinga/icingaweb2/doc/05-Authentication.md

 ## Configuration <a id="authentication-configuration"></a>

+Navigate into **Configuration > Application > Authentication **.

-Authentication methods are configured in the `authentication.ini` file in `/etc/icingaweb2`.
+Authentication methods are configured in the `/etc/icingaweb2/authentication.ini` file.

 Each section in the authentication configuration represents a single authentication method.